abandrea/Cloud_project/project/README.md

 For these files that are already stored in Nextcloud before enabling encryption, it is needed to run a commando to encrypt them: `php occ encryption:encrypt-all`.

-Enabling encryption is a critical step for ensuring the confidentiality of the data that are stored in the cloud.
 This enhancement, along with SSL/TLS for data in transit, greatly improves the overall security of the cloud system, and this is especially important when dealing with sensitive data, such as personal or financial information.

-### Other Security Enhancements
+## Other Security Enhancements

 It is also possible to consider other security enhancements, such integrating OAuth2/OpenID Connect and multi-factor authentication (MFA) for an extra layer of security.